Prelog Chow groups of self-products of degenerations of cubic threefolds

 \begin{proof} The subvarieties $\iota_{\{1,2,3\},\{2,3\}} (S\times S)$ resp. $\iota_{\{2,3,4\},\{2,3\}} (S\times S)$ of $Y_{23}=N$ consist of all those normal directions to $S\times S$ in $L_C \times Q$ that are contained in $Y_{12}=L_C\times S$ resp. $Y_{24}=S \times Q$.
 Recall that $N$ is the projectivisation of

 and the (projectivisation of the) first summand here corresponds to normal directions contained in $Y_{12}=L_C\times S$ and the second to those contained in $Y_{24}=S \times Q$.
-The assertion follows because these are just the two natural sections $(1:0)$ and $(0:1)$ in this projective bundle. \end{proof}
+The assertion follows from an application of Lemma \ref{lProjBundleClasses} because these are just the two natural sections $(1:0)$ and $(0:1)$ in this projective bundle. \end{proof}